-Suspected alcohol or drug violations involving employees of Spartan will be addressed under applicable guidelines contained in the human resources documents of the Company.
+Suspected alcohol or drug violations involving employees of Spartan College of Aeronautics and Technology will be addressed under applicable guidelines contained in the human resources documents of the Company.

 All flight students are required to sign the drug screening acknowledgment statement before starting school and will be required to pass a drug screening prior to their first solo flight.